fighteryou/simple-machine-learning/README.md

 - TN is the number of true negatives (class 2 members predicted as class 2),
 - FP is the number of false positives (class 2 members predicted as class 1),
 - FN is the number of false negatives (class 1 members predicted as class 2).<br>
-Besides, use z-score standardization and do it again.<br>
+Besides, use z-score standardization and do it again.

 ## p3
 Apply three clustering techniques to the handwritten digits dataset.
 Assume with k=10:
 - k-means clustering implemented above